More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 JSON to TypeScript Interface

-Free JSON to TypeScript converter.
-Paste any JSON, get strict interfaces with nested types, optional fields, and nullable variants.
-No signup.
+Free online JSON to TypeScript converter.
+Paste any JSON, get strict interfaces with nested objects, arrays, and string-literal unions.
+Private, in-browser.

 clearClearpastePaste